WilkerOliveira/flutter_bank_cards_template/README.md

 This is a template of mobile bank under development and migrating from a private server to Cloud Firestore.

-In this model, I am using Consumer, Selector and StreamProvider just to show you how to use it and how simple it is.
+In this model, I am using Consumer, Selector and StreamProvider just to show how easy they are to use.

 Some items that should be implemented soon: